hmalcha/VisualLie/README.md

 # VisualLie

 VisualLie is a web app to visualize the root system of the Feingold-Frenkel algebra.
-It uses the Bokeh Python library to generate an interactive plot which is stored in the **VisualLie.html** file.
-The file can be opened with any modern web browser.
+It uses the Bokeh Python library to generate an interactive plot.
+The plot is stored in the **VisualLie.html** file, which can be opened with any modern web browser.

-The easiest way to get started with VisualLie is to download the **VisualLie.html** file and open it with your favorite web browser.
+The easiest way to get started with VisualLie is to download the **VisualLie.html** file and open.

 ## Getting Started
 If you want to modify VisualLie or build the "VisualLie.html" yourself follow these steps.